Everyday Literacy for Local Communities – Funding Round 11

 There are three funding categories:

-The minor and major grants use the same form.
-You may apply for funding for capacity building projects and either the major literacy support grant or the minor literacy support grant.
+In this Round you may apply for funding for capacity building projects and either the major literacy support grant or the minor literacy support grant.

 Before you start